History of Saskatchewan: Political boundaries

 The North-West Territories was divided into districts in 1870.
 The Provisional Districts of Alberta, Assiniboia, Athabasca, and Saskatchewan were districts of the Northwest Territories created in 1882.
 They were named provisional districts to distinguish them from the District of Keewatin which had a more autonomous relationship from the NWT administration.
 Due to the vastness of the NWT, it was divided into more administrative districts.
 1895 saw the formation of the District of Franklin, District of Ungava and the District of Mackenzie which were all part of the NWT.
 By this date, the Provisional District of Athabasca had extended as far west as the first meridian.

 Immigration and settlement era

 The settlements patterns were closely tied to the availability of transportation (especially railways) and the fertility of the soil.
-Ethnic groups tended to settle together, so they could built support networks for religion, language, customs, and finding marriage partners.
+Ethnic groups tended to settle together, so they could build support networks for religion, language, customs, and finding marriage partners.

 Travel routes

 When the surveyors for the railways came through, they at first proposed a route following the early telegraph line.
 However, a number of historic factors changed this route.
 Travel from Winnipeg through to Calgary was easier through the southern prairies rather than going upwards to Battleford and Edmonton.
 The southern route of the railway, went through the village of Pile O' Bones in 1882.
 By 1903, the influx of settlers via the railway increased the population to city status, and Pile O' Bones was now known as Regina.
 In 1905, when Saskatchewan became a province, Regina was named the capital city.
 Immigration was advertised in a massive campaign put forth by Clifford Sifton, Minister of the Interior in charge of immigration, (1896–1905) who brought into being Canada's homestead act, the Dominion Lands Act in 1872.
 The railway brought life to settlements, which quickly grew to villages, and towns.
 Typically many small communities sprung up 10–12 miles apart a distance easily travelled by horse and cart in a day.